 Some recent highlights of the Capacity Building Grants NNAAC awarded include:

-- The Arab American Association of New York in Brooklyn received a grant to improve financial management systems
+- The Arab American Action Network in Chicago received a grant to implement an organizational strategic planning process

-The 2014 grants were recently awarded.
-Congratulations to this year’s recipients of NNAAC’s capacity building grants!
+The 2019 grants were recently awarded.
+Congratulations to this year’s recipients of NNAAC’s Capacity Building Grants!

 NNAAC also offers a scholarship fund that allows members to attend trainings or conferences they would otherwise not have access to, and a small re-granting process that provides direct capacity building support.